Unhide columns, rows and sheet in Excel

 How to unhide a worksheet?

-Just to remind who do not know, for hiding a sheet, you may use two simple ways for this – also explained in the above section.
+Just to remind those who do not know, for hiding a sheet, you may use two simple ways for this – also explained in the above section.

-First way of hiding a sheet:
+The first way of hiding a sheet:

 Excel hide sheet

-This should hide the second.
+This should hide the second sheet.

 Second way – use the ribbon